 “I like to be in the shadows.
 I kind of just like to go about my business, just come out here, improve and stay out of the way.
 I’m fine with my role.”
 (Jordan Clarkson)

-Particularly when that role has Kobe Bryant constantly in his ear.
-It means that Bryant, who only trusts the talented hard workers who pull themselves out of adversity, believes Clarkson is the one.
-Clarkson isn’t scared of Bryant nor is he intimidated.
+Particularly when that role had Kobe Bryant constantly in his ear.
+It meant that Bryant, who only trusted the talented hard workers who pull themselves out of adversity, believed Clarkson was the one.
+Clarkson wasn’t scared of Bryant nor was he intimidated.

-Last year, after the shoulder injury, Clarkson met up with Kobe at a prearranged time.
+In 2014, after the Kobe shoulder injury, Clarkson met up with Kobe at a prearranged time.
 Kobe was hearing a lot about Clarkson when he was AWOL from the team after surgery.
 Kobe was a little interested in all the Clarkson hype and did one of those Kobe meet me at some godawful hour when most people are just getting out of bed things he does to test a young player’s resolve.
 But when Kobe opened the door to the El Segundo training facility, Clarkson was already there shooting jumpers.
-Since then, Kobe has been pulling Clarkson aside.
-Some of his advice has been hilarious like when he told Clarkson to go to the hole, not like he was “light skinned.”
-Some of it has been deadly serious, about Clarkson losing his man on defensive assignments.
-All of it has been about aggression and how to take the game, how to own it.
+Since then, Kobe began pulling Clarkson aside.
+Some of his advice was hilarious like when he told Clarkson to go to the hole, not like he was “light skinned.”
+Some of it was deadly serious, about Clarkson losing his man on defensive assignments.
+All of it was about aggression and how to take the game, how to own it.
 Bryant was a happy teacher on a Sunday afternoon when Clarkson had his best game of the year on a national stage against the Warriors.

-And this is what has cemented his bond with Clarkson.
+And this is what cemented his bond with Clarkson.
 Because on the court, Clarkson tries to kill it.
 He has a gritty toughness that Kobe understands and celebrates.
-The Kobe tutoring is something Clarkson doesn’t mind either.
-The days are becoming shorter and shorter and his new teacher is about to retire from this life.
+The Kobe tutoring was something Clarkson didn’t mind either.
+He understood the days were becoming shorter and shorter and his new teacher was about to retire from this life.